ziriy/Analytics-content/The Anatomy of Exposure/Appendix.md

 https://www.vicarius.io/articles/what-is-an-exposure-management-platform-and-how-it-differs-from-vulnerability-management

-**Cisco Vulnerability Management (Kenna)** https://www.cisco.com/c/en/us/products/collateral/security/vulnerability-management/vm-vi-appsec-eol.html scores and toward prioritization based on real-world risk») | ЭВИДЕНЦИЯ (конец эпохи RBVM-агрегаторов)
+**Cisco Vulnerability Management (Kenna)**
+> https://www.cisco.com/c/en/us/products/collateral/security/vulnerability-management/vm-vi-appsec-eol.html scores and toward prioritization based on real-world risk»)

 **Bitsight**
 > "An organization's attack surface is the sum of all the devices, access points, and IT assets that attackers may target...
 Bitsight Security Ratings offer a comprehensive, outside-in view of a company's overall security posture"